-The global semiconductor industry is experiencing a significant shift as the rapid expansion of AI-driven data centers creates unprecedented demand for advanced processors and memory chips, leading to widespread shortages in consumer electronics.
-According to The Conversation, this phenomenon is driven by fundamental differences between what data centers and consumer devices require from their chips.
+The global semiconductor industry is experiencing significant shifts as the rapid expansion of AI-driven data centers creates unprecedented demand for advanced processors and memory chips, leading to widespread shortages in consumer electronics.
+According to The Conversation, this phenomenon stems from fundamental differences between what data centers and consumer devices require from their chips.

 Key Takeaways